 To some evolutionary researchers, parental love is a mechanism to foster the transfer of genes through successive generations.
 Feeling emotionally attached to our children, most humans feed and protect our offspring and prepare them to thrive as adults, including as breeders.
 But when did this start for fathers – did our common ancestor with chimps and bonobos do the same?
 Recent research among chimpanzees suggests that the answer is yes.
 Continue reading

 Here‘s interesting research on the propensity of humans and other primates to spot snakes, even sneaky ones.
-Apparently, there’s a Snake Detection Theory (SDT) that says that our vision has evolved to discern camouflaged but dangerous animals, particularly snakes.
-To test the SDT, researchers in Japan processed photos of various animals so that they were progressively more blurred; in this way, they could compare how much clarity was needed before research subjects could identify the animal.
+Apparently, there’s a Snake Detection Theory that says that our vision has evolved to discern camouflaged but dangerous animals, particularly snakes.
+To test the Snake Detection Theory, researchers in Japan processed photos of various animals so that they were progressively more blurred; in this way, they could compare how much clarity was needed before research subjects could identify the animal.
 The other animals were supposedly nonthreatening ones, such as cats and birds.
 (Not everyone agrees!)
 They found that people saw snakes in photos that were blurrier than the ones in which they first recognized other animals.

 The list of distinctive human abilities keeps getting shorter.
 Once again, our close cousin the chimpanzee has chipped away a bit of our uniqueness.
 A new study demonstrates that these great apes possess the ability to mix elements of existing techniques to improve efficiency—a part of “cumulative culture.”
 Continue reading